• Skip to primary navigation

 Bear Hill Lodge – photo via Booking.com

-If you’re looking for a full immersion in nature, then this is the place for you.
-Built on the banks of Athabasca River, these classic Canadian-designed cabins are comfortable and cozy while allowing you to stay in close contact with local wildlife in its natural habitat and Jasper is just a couple of minutes away.
+If you’re looking for a full immersion in nature, this is the place for you.
+Built on the banks of the Athabasca River, these classic Canadian-designed cabins are comfortable and cozy while allowing you to stay in close contact with local wildlife in its natural habitat, and Jasper is just a couple of minutes away.

 Pine Bungalows Jasper